codexns/package_coverage/readme.md

 The same as *Run Tests*, except the test are run in the UI thread, allowing access to the `sublime` API.

+### Run Tests by Name

+The same as *Run Tests*, except the user may enter a regular expression to filter the tests to run, by their name.

+### Run Tests in UI Thread by Name

+The same as *Run Tests in UI Thread*, except the user may enter a regular expression to filter the tests to run, by their name.

 ### Measure Coverage

 This command runs the tests in `dev/tests.py` and measures the code coverage.